EXPERIENCED IMMIGRATION ATTORNEYS FOR I-601A WAIVERS

 Your 601 waiver attorney will let you know what to expect at the interview.
 We know many of you have not been to your home country for a long time, or you may not have been old enough to even remember it, but rest assured you will be fully prepared for this interview.

 Things in your record that would require that you apply for a 601 waiver are often immigration violations or criminal history.
 The most common immigration violation needing to be waived is unlawful presence in the U.S. Time in the United States without lawful immigration status is counted against you.
-If someone is in the U.S. for 6 months to under a year without status and then leaves the U.S. is inadmissible (or cannot be allowed to enter the U.S. lawfully) for 3 years.
-The most common scenario is that someone is in the U.S. for over a year without lawful immigration status.
-If you’ve been in the U.S. for more than a year with no status or out of status and you leave to your country of birth to apply for a green card at a U.S. embassy or consulate, you will need to apply for a 601 waiver.
+If someone is in the U.S. for 6 months to under a year without status and then leaves the U.S., he or she is inadmissible (or cannot be allowed to enter the U.S. lawfully) for 3 years.
+Another common scenario is that someone is in the U.S. for over a year without lawful immigration status.
+If you’ve been in the U.S. for more than a year with no status or out of status, and you leave to your country of birth to apply for a green card at a U.S. embassy or consulate, you will need to apply for a 601 waiver.

-Other things needing to be waived is criminal history.
-Not all convictions require a waiver.
-But some do and the question is whether your state conviction fits into certain federal categories.
+Another thing that needs to be waived is criminal history.
+Not all convictions require a waiver, but some do, and the question is whether your state conviction fits into certain federal categories.
 The most common federal categories that require a 601 waiver are crimes involving moral turpitude (AKA “CIMT” or “CMT”) and controlled substance offenses.
-Some of the more common crimes involving moral turpitude are fraud offenses (such as taking the identity of another, criminal impersonation, fraud, possession of a forgery device), aggravated assault, endangerment, and theft offenses.
+Some of the more common crimes involving moral turpitude are fraud offenses (such as taking the identity of another, criminal impersonation, fraud, and possession of a forgery device), aggravated assault, endangerment, and theft offenses.

 Not all convictions mean that you will have to apply for a 601 waiver.
 It’s all dependent on the specific subsection of your conviction or the individual circumstances of your case.
 This list does not include all reasons why you may need to apply for a 601 waiver.
 The best advice is that you have one of our experienced attorneys review your immigration and criminal history.